Seismic Wavefield Reconstruction based on Compressed Sensing using Data-Driven Reduced-Order Model: Introduction

 \section{Introduction}

-Reconstruction of the distributions of ground motion due to an earthquake is one of the key technologies for the prediction of seismic damage on infrastructure.
+Prediction of seismic damage to infrastructure is one of the critical issues in earthquake disaster countermeasures.
+Reconstruction of the distributions of ground motion caused by earthquakes is an effective way for seismic damage prediction.
 Such technologies allow us to evaluate the robustness of a city and seismic hazards.
 In particular, rapid prediction of seismic damage to infrastructure and buildings based on numerical simulation \citep[e.g.,][]{fujita2014quick} is effective for rapid rescue and recovery.
 Software for estimating seismic damage is developed around the world for the same purpose.
 For example, the United States Geological Survey developed ShakeMaps, which provides maps of the intensities and ground motion caused by large earthquakes that can be quickly accessible \citep[e.g.,][]{wald1999trinet,wald2005shakemap}.
 In Taiwan, the Taiwan Earthquake Loss Estimation System software was developed for rapid reconstruction of seismic intensity, infrastructure damage, and casualties \citep[e.g.,][]{yeh2006overview}.

-Infrastructure damage is sometimes evaluated by analyzing the seismic responses of structures due to ground motion.
+Infrastructure damage is sometimes evaluated by analysing the seismic responses of structures caused by ground motion.
 This type of analysis requires seismic waveforms at the base of the target structures as boundary conditions, for use in numerically computing the motion of structures.
 Because direct observations of the ground motions under all structures are not realistic, spatially uniform waveforms based on past earthquakes are often assumed in practical computations.
 This assumption is obviously invalid for the realistic evaluation of seismic disasters, so a method for estimating the input waveforms for every structure from seismograms at nearby observatories is required.
 Therefore, our problem can be formulated as seismic wavefield reconstruction, which is a reconstruction of seismic wavefields utilizing an array of seismometers that are distributed more sparsely than the structures.